 R410A is gradually being replaced by R32 because it is less efficient and is more harmful to the environment with a high GWP of 2088.
 It is highest among most of the other refrigerants.
 Basically, 1 kg of R410A is equivalent to 2088 kg of carbon in terms of potential to heat up the atmosphere.

 On top of this, because of the Kigali-Montreal agreements, it will become more costly in coming years.
 Due to all this, its cost of repair and ownership is going to increase.
 However, this has is non-flammable.

 R410A is a mixture of R32 and R125 gases, therefore it in case of leakages, refilling is not easy and the AC has to be taken to the workshop.
 This increases its overall cost of maintenance.
 Also, because it is a mixture of two gases, it is difficult to recycle it, thus increasing its impact on the environment further.

 In any case many ACs still use R410A refrigerant as it is better than R22 in many aspects.

 Many AC brands in North America still use 410A.
-Moreover, this refrigerant is still used in some of the best ACs in India as well, therefore, the likelihood of it phasing out in near future is there but it will take time.
+Moreover, this refrigerant is still used in many ACs in India as well, therefore, the likelihood of it phasing out in near future is there, but it will take time.